ensbot/ensbot-slavo3dev-blockchain/README.md

 # Digital Ladger

 ### A distributed ledger (also called a shared ledger, or distributed ledger technology, DLT) is a consensus of replicated,shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
-There is no central administrator or centralized data storage.
+There is no central administrator or centralized data storage

+# SMART CONTRACTS